AAAipa/rsi_kuka_extention/README.md

 - Torque: Torque of Joint A1-A6
 - MOT_Temp: Motor Temperature of Joint A1-A6 (Celcius)

-- force & torque: Force and Torque from ATI Sensor
+- force & torque: Force and Torque from Sensor

 ## Arthur and acknowlegments

-RSI Communicator created by Eren Sezener (erensezener@gmail.com).
+RSI Communicator Aurthur: Eren Sezener (erensezener@gmail.com).
 [Github project here](https://github.com/erensezener/kuka-rsi3-communicator).

-# rsi_kuka_extention